Gary Brown, PhD

 Breaking down the numbers

 Most of us spend a third of our life in the office.
 Given the vast amount of time that is spent at work, making the workplace much more friendly, professional and enjoyable is a must.
 That’s where industrial organizational psychologists come in.
 They work closely with businesses and companies to create a more pleasant working atmosphere.
-Using proven psychology methods and research, they contribute to enhancing everything from hiring and firing decisions to improving employee morale and productivity.
+Using proven psychology methods and research, they contribute to enhancing everything from hiring and firing decisions to improving employee

 The working world has taken note of just how important industrial organizational psychologists are, and they are rewarding the profession with high growth rate numbers and a nice salary.
 Here’s a breakdown of what those interested in the profession can expect: